backbone-boilerplate/generator-bbb/README.md

 Run `yo bbb` to start the default scaffholding

+You can also assign a `path` option if you don't want to initialize BBB in the current working directory; e.g. `yo bbb subfolder/myapp` (note: the path can also be absolute)

 ### Include in an existing project

 Run `yo bbb:init` to initialize the generator configuration.
 This will allow you to use the generator on an existing project.